gilbertohasnofb/auxjad/docs/api/api-utils.rst

     >>> import auxjad
     >>> abjad.staff_splitter(staff)

-Below is the full list of functions included in |utilities|_.
+Below is the full list of functions included in |utils|_.
 Click on their names for their individual documentation.

 .. currentmodule:: auxjad